Henry Alan Leeke

 Henry Alan Leeke (15 November 1879 – 29 May 1915) was a British track and field athlete who competed in the 1908 Summer Olympics.

 Biography

 Leeke was the only son of Henry Leeke, also an athlete, and grandson of William Leeke, a Waterloo veteran.

 He was born in Weston, Staffordshire.

+As his father did before him, Leeke represented Cambridge University in the hammer and shot put and was English Amateur Champion for both events.
+He was associated with the London Athletic Club.
+In 1898, he married Catherine Herbert, younger daughter of Charles G. Fullerton.
+They had one son and one daughter and resided in Hill, Warwickshire.